-In anticipation of a challenging winter for the NHS and social care services, it is imperative that Primary Care works together as a system to support patients and mitigate any negative impact of this issue on patient care.
+In anticipation of ongoing medicines shortages and medicine supply notifications, it is imperative that Primary Care works together as a system.
+Supporting patients and mitigating negative impacts of this issue on patient care.

-This guidance has been produced to support primary care colleagues to work together and support systems in managing medicines supply shortages.
+This guidance has been produced to support primary care colleagues to work in collaboration across the ICB systems; to ensure patient access to medicines.
 The guidance has been produced with a focus upon community pharmacy and GP practices, as the primary care services with the key remit for prescribing and supply of medicines.
 However, the guidance is also applicable to dispensing doctors, wider primary care services and secondary care services who prescribe medicines dispensed in primary care.